 Maid Agency Costs

 Choosing to hire a domestic helper through a maid agency will incur greater costs than hiring a helper yourself.
 According to Helper’s Choice, you could save almost $2,500 in combined agency fees and recruitment loans to the domestic helper if you choose to hire a domestic helper independently.
-However, the convenience, expertise, and guarantee by using a maid agency may prove attractive to some employers versus the option of hiring a domestic helper independently.
-You will not need to source for your own helper and can leave it to the agency, who have a selection of domestic helpers for the picking.
+However, the convenience, expertise, and guarantee of using a maid agency may prove attractive to some employers versus the option of hiring a domestic helper independently.
+You will not need to source for your own helper and can leave it to the agency, which has a selection of domestic helpers for the picking.
 Also, the agency will help to settle the related administration for hiring a maid, such as the work permit fee, insurance, medical screening, and airfare, which can be time-consuming to manage if you choose to hire a helper independently.

 Maid Agency Fees

 Maid agency fees can range between $100 to $2,000, depending on which agency you opt for.

 Most maid agencies have a component called a placement fee, which is sometimes referred to as a maid loan.
 This is a sum of money paid by the employer to the agency, to cover the domestic helper’s cost of working in Singapore.
 You can consider it a loan paid to the agency for the maid to work here.
 Placement fees are not considered as part of your expenses, as you will be receiving the loan back through deductions made from the domestic helper’s salary in the initial months of employment.

 Do take note that some maid agencies charge a placement fee higher than two months of the helper’s salary – this is not allowed.